Sallins: Transport

 The village's railway station serves both Sallins itself and neighbouring Naas, as reflected in its official name of "Sallins and Naas".
 Originally named just "Sallins", it opened on 4 August 1846 and was the junction for the Tullow branch, which included the original Naas station.
 It closed in 1963, and was renamed Sallins & Naas upon re-opening in 1994, as part of the Kildare "Arrow" commuter rail project.

 A feeder bus operates between the station and the centre of Naas (Poplar Square & Post Office).
 The station was the location of the Sallins Train robbery, Ireland's largest train robbery, which occurred on 31 March 1976.
 Several hundred thousand pounds were stolen from a CIÉ train.
-Several people were tried for the robbery and jailed and the case eventually was adjudged a significant miscarriage of justice.
+Several people were tried for the robbery and jailed, and the case eventually was adjudged a significant miscarriage of justice.

 Sport and amenities

-Sallins GAA has its grounds in the centre of the village which include a championship-sized pitch, a clubhouse, and dressing rooms.
-The GAA club has been in existence since 1885.
+Sallins GAA has its grounds in the centre of the village, which include a championship-sized pitch, a clubhouse, and dressing rooms.
+The GAA club has existed since 1885.

 The village is also home to the soccer club Sallins Celtic, and the Sallins Dramatic Society.